total artificial heart

 If you and your doctor decide that a TAH is a good option for you, you also will discuss which of the two types of TAH will work best for you.

-What to expect before total artificial heart surgery
+Before total artificial heart surgery

 Before you get a total artificial heart (TAH), you will likely spend at least a week in the hospital to prepare for the surgery.
 You might already be in the hospital getting treatment for heart failure.